Education

 Pairwise comparison

 In this method, people are given a pair of items.
 They have to choose one over the other.
-The difference between the pair is used as a measure of comparison.
-This method can also be used to evaluate and then compare the alternatives of an issue.
+The difference between the pairs is used as a measure of comparison.
+This method can also be used to evaluate and then compare the alternatives to an issue.

 Delphi method